4eckd/betcartel/readme.md

 | SQLITE_S3_REGION | region where the bucket lives - create it near your serverless functions |
 | SQLITE_S3_ENDPOINT | optional: to update where the bucket is, like a Cloudflare R2 address |

 ## Customizing WordPress
 - WordPress and its files are in the ```/wp``` directory.
 You can add plugins or themes there in their respective directories in ```wp-content``` then commit the files to your repository so it will re-deploy.
 - Plugins like [Cache-Control](https://wordpress.org/plugins/cache-control/) can enable CDN caching with the s-maxage directive and make your site super fast.
 Refer to [Vercel Edge Caching](https://vercel.com/docs/concepts/edge-network/caching) or [Netlfiy Cache Headers](https://docs.netlify.com/edge-functions/optional-configuration/#supported-headers)

-## Customizing ServerlessWP
+## Customizing betcartel
 - `netlify.toml` or `vercel.json` are where we configure ```/api/index.js``` to handle all requests
-- [mitchmac/serverlesswp-node](https://github.com/mitchmac/serverlesswp-node) is used to run PHP and handle the request
+- [betcartel/betcartel-node](https://github.com/betcartel/betcartel-node) is used to run PHP and handle the request
 - You can modify the incoming request through the ```event``` object in api/index.js.
-You can also modify the WordPress ```response``` object there.
-ServerlessWP has a basic plugin system to do this.
+You can also modify the WordPress ```response``` object there. betcartel has a basic plugin system to do this.
 Checkout out ```/api/index.js``` for hints.

 ## Getting help
-Need help getting ServerlessWP installed?
-[Start a discussion](https://github.com/mitchmac/ServerlessWP/discussions) or [send me a chat](https://serverlesswp.com/chat).
+Need help getting betcartel installed?
+[Start a discussion](https://github.com/betcartel/betcartel/discussions) or [send me a chat](https://betcartel.com/chat).

 ## Contributing
-- Using ServerlessWP and [reporting any problems you experience](https://github.com/mitchmac/ServerlessWP/issues) is a great way to help.
+- Using betcartel and [reporting any problems you experience](https://github.com/betcartel/betcartel/issues) is a great way to help.
 - Spread the word!

 ## License
 GNU General Public License v3.0

+## Security
+- More information about the Security policies.